edwardgerhold/syntaxjs/README.md

 Not bugfree EcmaScript 6 Interpreter written in EcmaScript 5

+(i haven´t seen a virtual machine or typed memory before so if you are looking for you´re right but a year too early) (i will have to redo this readme over and over until it´s just a documentation) (it´s serious, but don´t take it too serious, i have quite problems writing plain english)

 This is a true ECMA-262 implementation.
 But it isn´t completed yet.
 It´s "feature complete" like ES6 already is, but the features aren´t completed yet.
 Some things fail, some don´t, some didn´t before,